levi223/GaiaClusterFit/README.md

 ```
 Creates an instance object class used for clusteringa and cluster match scoreing later on.
 `(data =None, regiondata =None, RegionName = "No region Name")`  are optional.
 Later `instance.Datatable` and `instance.Regiondata` can be populated by querying the GAIA database (`GCAinstance.GaiaLogin`  and `GCAinstance.FetchQueryAsync`) or by uploading a Gaia FITs table through `instance.ImportDataTable` and `instance.ImportRegion`

+* `data` : an astropy.table table containing star data
+* `regiondata`: an astropy.table table containing known cluster data

 ### GCAinstance.ImportDataTable()
 ```python